IT Risk Management increases your IT outsourcing success

 You outsource your IT operations to someone who has more experience and expertise and can do it more cost-efficiently.

-However, for an outsourcing venture to succeed you will need to have a proper information security risk management process in place.
-One of the better methodologies you can use, to prevent unnecessary risks, is the information security risk management standard ISO 27005.
+However, for an outsourcing venture to succeed, you will need to have a proper information security risk management process in place.
+One of the better methodologies you can use to prevent unnecessary risks is the information security risk management standard ISO 27005.

-If your methodology is in place and a security strategy has been laid out and communicated to both your organisation and outsourcing supplier then you have nothing to fear.
+If your methodology is in place and a security strategy has been laid out and communicated to both your organisation and outsourcing supplier, then you have nothing to fear.
 But when it isn’t done properly it can hurt your organisation.

 The 2013 Trustwave Global Security Report had less than positive news on outsourcing.
 The researchers discovered that of 450 global data breach investigations, 63% were linked to an outsourcing supplier.